rohshall/sway-status/README.md

 - Load avg (avg number of jobs waiting) from /proc/loadavg
 - Memory available, total and free memory from /proc/meminfo.
-- Battery level in percent
+- Battery level in percent, if battery_id is provided.
 - Date and time

 It uses unicode characters to show symbols.
 So, make sure the swaybar is configured to display information using a nerd font.
 I recommend "RobotoMono Nerd Font Mono".